step-/JSON.awk/doc/FAQ.md

   Solution: use gawk (recommended) or busybox awk.
 They both can handle large input files (tested with 3+ MB JSON text input).

-## 7. How to fix error: mawk: JSON.awk: line NNN: function apply never defined?
+## 7. How to fix error: mawk: JSON.awk: line NNN: function cb_somename never defined?

 Nothing's wrong with mawk nor JSON.awk.
 This error message is just an unfortunate consequence of mawk's parser design.
 Run